 University of Massachusetts Dartmouth, Southern New England School of Law

-Cost of Living: 2% Lower than the National Average; 32% Lower than the State Average
+Cost of Living: 27.9% Higher than the National Average; 11.1% Lower than the State Average

-Situated beside the bay in the southernmost part of the state is Dartmouth, home to two notable colleges and the lowest cost of living of any college town in Massachusetts.
+Situated beside the bay in the southernmost part of the state is Dartmouth, home to two notable colleges.
 The 352-year old town is quiet and tranquil.
-A lively fishing and boating industry still thrives here, while the several working vineyards in the area are all part of the Coastal Wine Tour.
-Despite the local agricultural industries, food prices are slightly higher than the national average, as are costs for utilities, transportation, and healthcare.
-Housing, however, is a totally different story, with average rental and sale prices coming in at only half of the national average.
+A lively fishing and boating industry still thrives here.
+Several working vineyards in the area are all part of the Coastal Wine Tour.
+Despite the local agricultural industries, food prices are slightly higher than the national average, as are costs for utilities, transportation, and entertainment.
+Housing, however, is a totally different story.
+The average rental and sale prices coming in at almost double the national average.

 Bridgewater State University

-Situated nearly halfway between Boston and Providence, Rhode Island, Bridgewater is the small town that is home to Bridgewater State University, a public liberal arts school that got its start as a highly regarded teachers’ college.
+Situated nearly halfway between Boston and Providence, Rhode Island, Bridgewater is the small town that is home to Bridgewater State University.
+It’s a public liberal arts school that got its start as a highly regarded teachers’ college.
 Of the nearly 27,000 Bridgewater residents, almost 12,000 of those are students.
-Thus, it’s hardly surprising that Bridgewater residents enjoy a certain fun college town vibe within their small community.
-Bridgewater ranks 33% above the national average in terms of living costs, though housing is only about 50% higher than other places in the country — a good deal for New England and, especially, Massachusetts.
+So it’s hardly surprising that Bridgewater residents enjoy a certain fun college town vibe in their small community.
+Bridgewater ranks 42% above the national average in terms of living costs, though that’s mostly due to the fact that housing costs are nearly double that of the national norm.

 Framingham State University, American Career Institute Framingham, Marist College and Seminary

-Named by CNN Money magazine as one of the “Best Places to Live in the US,” Framingham is a tight-knit and charming community chock-full of athletic facilities, civic centers, public parks, and other recreational areas.
+Named by CNN Money magazine as one of the “Best Places to Live in the US,” Framingham is a tight-knit and charming community full of athletic facilities, civic centers, public parks, and other recreational areas.
 But with high-class amenities come higher prices.
-Framingham’s cost of living averages 15% higher than the Massachusetts average, with housing costs being the most expensive of those things deemed necessary.
-Still, for those who value an active community and easy access to Boston, Framingham remains an affordable option.
+Framingham’s cost of living averages 7% higher than the Massachusetts average.
+Housing costs are the most expensive of those things deemed necessary.
+Still, for those who value an active community and easy access to Boston, Framingham remains a comparatively affordable option.

 Tufts University, Crane Theological School

-Medford, most notably the home of Tufts University, is both a college town and a family-oriented community — the best of both worlds.
-Recreational areas and community-wide events are both common here, while the Medford Police Department has received national recognition for its safety-focused smartphone apps.
-Though the Medford cost of living averages 25% higher than the Massachusetts average, Medford is considered one of the most affordable towns in its region, with neighbors Cambridge, Somerville, Winchester, and Arlington costing much, much more.
-A diverse range of restaurants makes it easy to find competitive prices, while good public transportation options (including a commuter rail stop) make it a breeze to save on transportation costs.
+Medford, most notably the home of Tufts University, is both a college town and a family-oriented community.
+It’s the best of both worlds.
+Recreational areas and community-wide events are both common here.
+The Medford Police Department has received national recognition for its safety-focused smartphone apps.
+Though the Medford cost of living averages 34% higher than the Massachusetts average, Medford is considered one of the most affordable towns in its region.
+Neighbors Cambridge, Somerville, Winchester, and Arlington cost much more.
+A diverse range of restaurants makes it easy to find competitive prices.
+Good public transportation options (including a commuter rail stop) make it a breeze to save on transportation costs.

 Bentley University, Brandeis University, Middlesex University

 Home to Brandeis University and Bentley University, Waltham is a charming college town with a distinct New England feel.
-The cost of living is quite above both the national and state averages, with housing just under 150% above the national norm.
+The cost of living is quite above both the national and state averages, with housing costs coming in at more than 200% above the national norm.
 The good news: a minuscule unemployment rate, low taxes, practically zero crime, and a laid-back college town vibe.
 The Charles Riverwalk Park along the Charles River is the perfect place to spend a pleasant afternoon or evening, and fishing, jogging, and riverside meals are all enjoyable activities here.
 Just be sure to bundle up.
 Located just west of Boston, Waltham experiences the usual New England winter and summer averages of about 68 degrees Fahrenheit.

 Besides being home to Curry College, tiny Milton has a lot to be proud of.
 The affluent Boston suburb is the birthplace of President H.W.
 Bush and architect Buckminster Fuller.
-It has more citizens of Irish heritage than any other city in the U.S. It also has the most conserved land of any Boston suburb, and Money Magazine has consistently ranked it as one of the “Best Places to Live” in the entire country.
+It has more citizens of Irish heritage than any other city in the U.S. It also has the most conserved land of any Boston suburb.
+Money Magazine has consistently ranked it as one of the “Best Places to Live” in the entire country.
 Students in Milton find themselves in a laid-back and bucolic setting perfect for the college experience.
-While housing costs are nearly 200% higher than the national average, college-friendly places do exist within the Milton borders.
-A trolley service makes travel around town and to Boston a breeze and cuts down on transportation costs, as does the quick access Milton residents have to major highways and interstates.
+While housing costs are nearly 250% higher than the national average, college-friendly places do exist within the Milton borders.
+A trolley service makes travel around town and to Boston a breeze and cuts down on transportation costs.
+Milton residents have quick access to major highways and interstates.

 Harvard University, Massachusetts Institute of Technology, Cambridge College

-An address in Cambridge may cost students in outrageous housing costs, but the city also offers an incredible quality of life surrounding its thirteen colleges and universities.
-While housing costs can reach up to 300% above the national average, transportation is easily accessible and student-friendly food options are plentiful, especially around popular Harvard Square.
-Despite these higher costs, Cambridge boasts one of the highest average household incomes in the state, partly due to the presence of some major companies, all of whom actively recruit from the surrounding colleges.
+An address in Cambridge may cost students in outrageous housing costs, but the city also offers an incredible quality of life surrounding its 13 colleges and universities.
+Housing costs can reach up to 317% above the national average.
+However, transportation is easily accessible and student-friendly food options are plentiful, especially around popular Harvard Square.
+Despite these higher costs, Cambridge boasts one of the highest average household incomes in the state.
+This is partly due to the presence of some major companies, all of whom actively recruit from the surrounding colleges.
 Google, Novartis, Pfizer, IBM Research, Microsoft Research, Staples, Hewlett-Packard, and Amazon all have locations or headquarters in Cambridge.